 Physiological motion, for example due to breathing or cardiac function, cannot be avoided during MRgHIFU treatments in certain organs.
-Image artifacts and misalignment will cause temperature errors when objects inside the imaging field of view are moving.
-And changes in the local magnetic field will cause temperature errors when objects outside of the imaging field of view are moving.
+Image artifacts and misalignment will cause temperature errors when s inside the imaging field of view are moving.
+And changes in the local magnetic field will cause temperature errors when s outside of the imaging field of view are moving.
 Imaging in the liver is an example of the first type of motion-related error, and imaging in the breast is an example of the second type.
 If not corrected, these effects can lead to temperature measurement errors of 5°C to 10°C.

 Q. How could your findings be useful in developing MR-guided FUS treatments for other areas of the body?

 The problems of motion detection and correction and of volumetric imaging that we are working on would be beneficial to all MRgHIFU treatments.
 Motion can be a problem in a number of organs, and even in locations where physiological motion is not occurring, inadvertent patient motion can happen and must be detected.
 Additionally, monitoring temperature over a larger volume would be desirable for all applications.